apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 -  How often the charges are generated

-For example, one service offering might allow users to create a virtual machine instance that is equivalent to a 1 GHz Intel® Core™ 2 CPU, with 1 GB memory at $0.20/hour, with network traffic metered at $0.10/GB.
+For example, one service offering might allow users to create a virtual machine Instance that is equivalent to a 1 GHz Intel® Core™ 2 CPU, with 1 GB memory at $0.20/hour, with network traffic metered at $0.10/GB.

 CloudStack separates service offerings into compute offerings and disk